Embarcadero/Dev-Cpp/Source/README.txt

 2. Compiling devcpp.exe

-The the main executable devcpp.exe can be built using the following steps:
+The main executable devcpp.exe can be built using the following steps:

 	1) Compile and install the following package(s):
 		Source\VCL\DevCpp.dpk